respeese/GroceryGame/README.md

 # Grocery Shopper Game

-### A text-based game in which the user must get all the ingredient to throw a dinner party before they run out of energy.
+### A text-based game in which the user must get all the ingredients to throw a successful dinner party before they run out of energy.

 #### How to play
 After cloning the project, navigate to the game directory and run: